onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 https://x.com/CernBasher/status/1984286504596726061

-> "That the truth consists of hard to vary assertions about reality is the most important fact about the physical world." - [David Deutch](https://www.youtube.com/watch?v=folTvNDL08A&t=973s)
+> "That the truth consists of hard to vary assertions about reality is the most important fact about the physical world.
+It’s a fact that is itself unseen, yet impossible to vary." - [David Deutch](https://www.youtube.com/watch?v=folTvNDL08A&t=973s)